 The Wilsons give generously on the first day of the week, but that doesn't mean they're through giving.
-They've been known to sacrifice certain parts of their lifestyle, just to be able to further support those who preach the gospel.
+They've been known to sacrifice certain parts of their lifestyle, just to be able to further support those who preach the gospel (as well as meet other needs).